roy-hopkins/igvm/igvm_c/README.md

 cargo install --force cbindgen
 ```

-In addition, the C sample requires `gcc` to be installed.
+In addition, `sample/dump_igvm` requires `gcc` to be installed.

+The unit tests require CUnit to be installed.

 ## Building
 The C API can be built with: